reid-markel/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: About me
   ctaLink: /about
 ---
 I like to build and learn things.
-Like this site for example, it's built on  Gatsby <3.
+Like this site for example, it's built with Gatsby <3.